 - Setting: Select the time, location, date, and how you feel about the incident.

 - Storyline: From your perspective, capture what happened at the beginning, middle, and end of the incident.
-This can be done by typing or recording video or your voice.
+This can be done by typing or recording a video or your voice.

-- Solution: Choose a next action that can get you closer to a potential resolution.
+- Solution: Choose the next action that can get you closer to a potential resolution.
 Options include individual, small group, and community actions depending on the nature of the incident and how it can be resolved.

 - Review: See your resolution plan on one page to make sure everything is correct.
 When finished, you can print it or save it so that it can be emailed to those involved.